-The cohort-based program is 57 credit hours post-masters and takes approximately 32 months to complete.
-Most classes will meet Wednesday evenings from 6-10 pm.
-Some class sessions occur on the weekend, and some are offered in a hybrid format.
-Various aspects of the dissertation process are embedded throughout program structure.
+DEAL operates using a cohort model and is 57 credit hours post-masters.
+The entire program of study takes approximately 32 months to complete.
+Cohorts meet in one of two modalities.
+Faceto-face is an option in either Bethany or Tulsa.
+Online is available as well.
+The dissertation process is embedded throughout the program of study.
 Focus is given to supporting each learner's academic and professional development and lines of inquiry through relevant and meaningful application of program concepts and theories.

-Position on Leadership - Assess and develop a position on a leadership question/problem/policy with significance to the particular field of leadership, taking into account both scholarship and published positions and narrative or relevant stakeholders.
+Position on Leadership: Students will be able to assess and develop a position on a leadership question/problem/policy with significance to the field of leadership, taking into account both scholarship and published positions and narrative or relevant stakeholders.

-Leadership Theory and Faith Integration - Creates a study leading to a dissertation that demonstrates integration of knowledge acquired in the study of leadership theory and practices and Christian worldview; fully documents the sources of the knowledge and/or skills reflected in the integration; articulates in writing how these elements influenced the resulting product; and assesses the significance of the work in light of major debates or developments in the student's' primary field(s).
+Leadership Theory and Faith Integration: Students will create a study leading to a dissertation that demonstrates the integration of knowledge acquired in the study with an appropriate theoretical framework; The dissertation study fully documents the sources of the knowledge and/or skills reflected in the integration; articulates in writing how these elements influenced the resulting product; and assesses the significance of the work in light of major debates or developments in the students' primary field(s).

-Research Methods - Students will be able to apply appropriate qualitative and/or quantitative methods, concepts, and theories to research projects within the field of leadership studies.
+Research Methods: Students will be able to apply appropriate qualitative or quantitative methods, concepts, and theories to research projects within the field of leadership studies.

-Leadership Theory - Elucidates the major theories, research methods and approaches to inquiry and/or schools of practice in his or her field; articulates their sources; and illustrates both their applications and their relationships to allied fields and assesses the contributions of major figures (and/or organizations, if applicable) in his or her field, describes the major methodologies and/or practices in his or her field; and implements at least two of them through projects, papers, exhibits or performances.
-Articulates how his or her own field has developed in relation to other major domains of inquiry and/or practice.
+Leadership Theory: Students will be able to elucidate the major theories, research methods, and approaches to inquiry and/or schools of practice in their field(s); articulate their sources; illustrate both their applications and their relationships to allied fields; assess the contributions of major figures (and/or organizations, if applicable) in their field(s); describe the major methodologies and/or practices in their field(s); and implement at least two of them through projects, papers, exhibits or performances.
+Finally, students will be able to articulate how their own field has developed in relation to other major domains of inquiry and/or practice.

-Application and Practices - Articulates a full range of challenges involved in practicing in the field; evaluates and explains the contemporary trends and issues in leadership; and delineates the current limits of theory, knowledge and/or practice in the field.
+Application and Practices: Students will articulate a full range of challenges, including sociocultural and economic, involved in practicing in the field; evaluates and explain the contemporary trends and issues in culturally responsive leadership through a Christian

+Worldview with an understanding of diverse intersections of identity; and delineate the current limits of theory, knowledge, and/or practice in the field.

-Diversity and Application - Articulates and defends the significance and implications of his or her own specialized work in terms of challenges, trends and/or developments in a social or global context.
+Diversity and Application: Students will articulate and defend the significance and implications of their own specialized work in terms of challenges, trends and/or developments in a social or global context.

-Diverse Perspectives - Investigates a core issue in contemporary leadership studies from the perspective of either a different point in time, or a different culture, gender, language, political order, or technological context, and explains how the alternative perspective contributes to results that depart from current norms, dominant cultural assumptions, or technologies - all demonstrated through a project, paper, or performance.
+Diverse Perspectives: Students will investigate a core issue in contemporary leadership studies from the perspective of either a different point in time, or a different culture, gender, language, political order, or technological context, and explain how the alternative perspective contributes to results that depart from current norms, dominant cultural assumptions, or technologies - all demonstrated through a project, paper, or performance.